rethinkpriorities/squigglepy/README.md

 # You can change the CI from 90% (default) to 80%
 sq.sample(sq.norm(1, 3), credibility=0.8)

+# You can clip
+sq.sample(sq.norm(0, 3, lclip=0, rclip=5)) # Sample norm with a 90% CI from 0-3, but anything lower than 0 gets clipped to 0 and anything higher than 5 gets clipped to 5.

 # You can specify a constant (which can be useful for passing things into functions or mixtures)
 sq.sample(sq.const(4)) # Always returns 4